 - Fuel, power and starter pack for woodburner inc. in rent

 - Bed linen and towels inc. in rent

 - Load/unload outside cottage only

-- Parking available in pay and display car park 3 mins walk
+- Parking permit available with deposit or parking available in pay and display car park 3 mins walk

 - Lawned garden